 The evening showcased the remarkable musical talents of a range of Wallace students as the programme included such varied elements as a jazz band, a classical trio, the Honours Choir and the much admired former pupil Zoe Jackson who performed the final set of the evening.
 Mr David Falconer, Head of Music, had designed a programme to reflect the school’s continuing celebration of the bicentennial of its founder’s birth and the period of the Titanic’s fateful voyage.
 In earlier times the Music Department at Wallace had a celebrated reputation for performances of Gilbert and Sullivan’s comic operas; new life has been breathed into this tradition as the Honours Choir include such pieces as “ I am the Very Model of a Modern Major-General” in their extensive repertoire.
 Zoe, who reached a world-wide audience as an A level student with a haunting rendition of O Holy Night, graduated in 2018 and is currently enjoying a portfolio career which includes some teaching of individual students in Wallace.
 Earlier this academic year Zoe sang in Italy; the director of the opera spoke no English!
 Music, like love, is clearly an international language.
 Zoe left the stage to rapturous applause having delighted the audience by such jazz standards as “Can’t help loving’ that man.”

 Despite the elegance and glamour visible at every turn the purpose of the evening was the less than glamorous subject of fundraising.
 Mrs Celia Gourley OBE, chair of the Fundraising Committee, addressed the audience authoritatively on the need to “put Wallace first” as a priority in their giving.
 Recalling her family’s long association with the school Mrs Gourley paid tribute to the happy years she had spent there as a pupil and challenged her listeners to acknowledge the reality of inadequate government funding for the education sector which can only serve to impoverish pupils’ educational opportunities.
-As an illustration she noted that the full running costs of the school’s recently opened School Enhancement Project are not met by Department of Education funding.
+As an illustration she noted buy valium in london that the full running costs of the school’s recently opened School Enhancement Project are not met by Department of Education funding.
 The school, like many others in the voluntary grammar sector, is running a significant deficit.

 Thanks are due to the “Wider Wallace” community for helping to make the event such a success.
 A wide range of excellent raffle prizes tempted guests to participate in the fun whilst a silent auction was conducted for several outstanding prizes.
 We are indebted to Balloo Inns, Parson’s Nose for sponsoring our star prize of a private dinner for 6 people with Jacob Stockdale; Chris Henry will also attend and host a Q&A session.
 Other hotly contested items were a signed and framed shirt worn by Chris during his testimonial season, a framed signed photograph of the Irish Women’s World Cup Hockey Team, lunch for two on a luxury cruise ship in Belfast and a top of the range Apple HomePod.
 A certain Vice-Principal remains traumatised by the experience of being outbid at the last moment!